 I remember when Barnes and Noble first announced they would be selling their own eReader, the Nook.
 The other eReaders on the market at the time had small keyboards and the display was difficult to see for someone with low vision.
 But the Nook was different, as it supported large text and had a huge library of titles available.
-This was a dream come true for someone with a print disability (more about print disabilities here)
+This was a dream come true for someone with a print disability.

-Over the years, I have continued to use Nook eReaders (though I also tried out a Kindle Fire) and highly recommend them.
+Over the years, I have continued to use Nook eReaders and highly recommend them.
 It may seem weird to continue to use an eReader, especially as tablets have become more prevalent.
 Here are my reasons for continuing to use an eReader, and why I think every student should have one.

-I can download books from my beloved Bookshare (read more about them here and here) from my computer and onto my Nook with ease.
+I can download books from my beloved Bookshare from my computer and onto my Nook with ease.
 This process has been immensely simplified since Bookshare started supporting downloads of EPUB file formats, which can be directly added to my Nook, no lengthy file conversion or fancy accessibility hacks necessary.
 The books are perfect from the start!

 Displays that minimize glare

-Reading on a display with backlight can be very tiring on the eyes (read more about managing eye strain from technology here).
-Many eReaders are available with a paper-like display that feels just as natural as reading from the page of a book.
-Another bonus is that the displays are often off-white, meaning that there is no additional glare from the sharp contrast of the page (read more about colored backgrounds and the readability of text here).
+Reading on a display with backlight can be very tiring on the eyes.
+Many eReaders, including my eReader for low vision, are available with a paper-like display that feels just as natural as reading from the page of a book.
+Another bonus is that the displays are often off-white, meaning that there is no additional glare from the sharp contrast of the page.

 It’s easy to throw an eReader in a backpack or purse and take it anywhere.
 They’re also lightweight and can be held for long periods of time, even with one hand.
 A lot of tablets start to feel heavy after a few minutes or need a stand of some sort, but not eReaders. eReaders are also much lighter than large print books.